jvdiago/llm_devtale/README.md

 To avoid analyzing too much boilerplate or non-important data,  the program expects the folder to be a git repository, so it can order the files by number of commits to focus on the most important files (most commits) within the limits of the tokens configured

+Taken inspiration (and some code) from https://github.com/tenxstudio/devtale and https://github.com/irthomasthomas/llm-cartographer

+The tool uses threads to speed up the analysis, up to maximum 8 threads, only for file summarization.
 ## Installation

 First, ensure you have `llm` installed: